JonEilers/analyticalgenomics.org/_pages/usefulsites.md

     url: "/genomeannotation/"
   - image_path: /assets/images/gene_interaction.png
     title: "Predicted Gene Interaction Tools"
-    excerpt: "Tools and Databases for GRN prediction"
+    excerpt: "Tools and Databases for studying genomes"
-    url: "/gene-interaction/"
+    url: "/genome-interrogation/"

 ---

 Research is an information heavy endeavor.
 Countless hours can be lost scouring papers and the internet for information on how to perform one step in an experiment or troubleshooting.
-For that reason, sharing information resources is invaluable.
+For that reason, sharing information and sources is invaluable.
 Each section below is one aspect of my thesis research.
-In each you will find a brief explanation and links to resources I found useful when I looking for information.
+In each you will find a brief explanation and links to resources I found useful during my research.

 {% include feature_row %}